Total Knee Replacement in Birmingham

 Recovery

-What Is Recovery Like After Total Knee Replacement?
+Recovery After Total Knee Replacement: What to Expect

 Most patients begin walking with a physiotherapist on the day of surgery.
 The expected recovery milestones are: